 Another significant problem is the rising sea levels that link directly back to excessive fossil fuel usage by the human population.
 As the ice melts, it flows into the ocean and inch by inch towns and coastal cities are slowly overtaken.
 The sea is currently rising at around one-tenth of an inch every year.
 While this rate may not seem like a lot, it adds up quickly and accelerates over time.

-Shorelines move further and further inland and millions are impacted around the globe.
+Shorelines move further and further inland and impacting millions around the globe.
 Not only are people being displaced from their homes, but cities are also being submerged, food and water supplies are threatened, and the global economy is disrupted.

 As carbon dioxide (CO2) continues to choke our planet, things will only continue to get worse.
 The youth of today are even stating that we need to declare a global public emergency and take drastic steps.
 After all, it is future generations will feel the disastrous consequences of climate change the most strongly.